Hijack-Kidnap | Commonly Confused Words

 /ˈkɪdnæp/

-To take someone away illegally by force, often to demand money for their release.
+To take a person away illegally by force, often to demand money for their release

 Examples: